Yardenativ/Airbnb-Data-Analysis---European-Cities-/README.md

 ## Academic Context
 This project was completed as part of a Data Science course at Ben-Gurion University of the Negev.

+## Full Report
+A detailed version of the analysis is available here:
+- `report/airbnb_project_report.md`